What is the Alumni Insider’s View…New

-The panels are generally formatted with one alumnus serving as a
+The panels are generally formatted with a panel moderator who

-moderator to the panel, allowing an individual panelist to answer
+posed by the panel moderator, allowing an individual panelist to

-or defer to another.
-A question and answer period is then provided
+answer or defer to another.
+A question and answer period is

-so that students can feel free to ask any or all of the panelists
+then provided so that students can feel free to ask any or all of

 What will students expect from